 This morning when I went out for my morning walk I could feel the change!
-It was a little windy and getting a bit cold!
-I reminded myself…Fall is around the corner!!
+It was a little windy, the dry leaves were falling and it was getting a bit cold!
+I reminded myself…Fall is almost here!!
 It’s time to prepare for the coming season!

 Fall is a time of transition.
-It is evident that the leaves are beginning to dry and very soon you will see then fall!
+It is evident that the leaves are beginning to dry up!
 There is a subtle browning of the earth.
 Temperatures, which, just a few days ago were raging with the intense heat of summer, are beginning to drop.
 And there is the wind, slowly gathering strength.

 Fall brings with it a predominance of AIR element.
 As per Ayurveda, Fall is a season where VATA forces are dominant!
 Fall is dry, cold, windy, erratic and rough.
 These are all qualities of Vata-Dosha, and because like increases like, autumn is considered a Vata season.